-Particle and Heavy Ion Transport code System (PHITS) is a general purpose Monte-Carlo particle transport simulation code developed and verified under collaboration between JAEA, RIST, KEK and several other institutes [25,26].
+Particle and Heavy Ion Transport code System (PHITS) is a general purpose Monte-Carlo particle transport simulation code developed and verified under collaboration between several Japanese organisations: Japan Atomic Energy Agency (JAEA), Research Institute for Research and Technology (RIST), High Energy Accelerator Research Organization (KEK) and several other institutes [25,26].
 It can deal with the transport of all particles over wide energy ranges, using several nuclear reaction models and nuclear data libraries.
-PHITS

-165 is used in the fields of accelerator technology, radiotherapy, space radiation, and in many other fields which are related to particle and heavy ion transport phenomena.
+PHITS is used in the fields of accelerator technology, radiotherapy, space radiation, and in many other fields which are related to particle and heavy ion transport phenomena.